akka/akka/akka-docs/rst/scala/persistence.rst

 * *AtLeastOnceDelivery*: To send messages with at-least-once delivery semantics to destinations, also in case of sender and receiver JVM crashes.

-* *Journal*: A journal stores the sequence of messages sent to a persistent actor.
+* *AsyncWriteJournal*: A journal stores the sequence of messages sent to a persistent actor.
 An application can control which messages are journaled and which are received by the persistent actor without being journaled.
 The storage backend of a journal is pluggable.
   Persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem, and replicated journals are available as `Community plugins`_.